NextCenturyCorporation/MCS/python_api/API.md

 Whether the image of the second target object (`target_2.image`) exactly matches the actual object in the scene.
 If `false`, then the actual second target object will be different in one way (for example, the image may depict a blue ball, but the actual object is a yellow ball, or a blue cube).

+### Traversal

+In a scenario that has a traversal goal, you must find and move next to a target object.
+This may involve exploring the scene, and avoiding obstacles.
+These scenarios will demand a "common sense" understanding of self navigation (how to move and rotate yourself within a scene and around obstacles).

+A retrieval goal's `metadata` (with `category` of `"TRAVERSAL"`) will also have the following properties:

+#### target.id : string

+The `objectId` of the target object to find and move next to.

+#### target.image : list of lists of lists of integers

+An image of the target object to find and move next to, given as a three-dimensional RGB pixel array.

+#### target.info : list of strings

+Human-readable information describing the target object needed for the visualization interface.

+#### target.match_image : string

+Whether the image of the target object (`target.image`) exactly matches the actual target object in the scene.
+If `false`, then the actual object will be different in one way (for example, the image may depict a blue ball, but the actual object is a yellow ball, or a blue cube).